Department ofGermanic and Slavic Languages and Literatures

 • “Hauntology, Ruins, the Macabre, and a Promise of a Brighter Future in Valentyn Vasyanovych’s Atlantis (2019),” forthcoming in 2024 with Harvard Ukrainian Studies, vol. 40, no. 1-2

-• “Cyborgs vs. Vatniks: Hybridity, Weaponized Information, and Mediatized Reality in Recent Ukrainian War Films,” East/West: Journal of Ukrainian Studies, vol. 9, no.1 (2022) ; also forthcoming in 2024 with Studies in World Cinema: A Critical Journal, vol. 4, no. 2 (reprint)
+• “Cyborgs vs. Vatniks: Hybridity, Weaponized Information, and Mediatized Reality in Recent Ukrainian War Films,” East/West: Journal of Ukrainian Studies, vol. 9, no.1 (2022) ; also reprinted with Studies in World Cinema: A Critical Journal, vol. 4, no. 2 (2024)

 • “The Past and Its Presence: A Study of Multidirectional Memory in Akhtem Seitablaiev’s 87 Children,” East European Jewish Affairs, vol. 51, no. 2-3 (2021)